 - A. Manufacturer's Data: - 1.
 Catalog cuts and data sheets on specific vibration isolators to be utilized showing compliance with the specifications. - 2.
-An itemized list showing the items of equipment and piping to be isolated, the isolator type and model number selected, isolator loading and deflection, and reference to specific drawings. - 3.
-Written approval of the base design shall be obtained from the equipment manufacturer. - B. Shop Drawings: Concrete reinforcing details and templates for all foundations, bases, supports, inertia blocks, hanger bolts, etc.; support frame details, pipe support details; vibration isolation mountings for equipment and piping including equipment weight, center of gravity and operating speed, location and installation details.
+An itemized list showing the items of equipment and piping to be isolated, the isolator type and model number selected, isolator loading and deflection, and reference to specific drawings.

+- 3. Written approval of the base design shall be obtained from the equipment manufacturer. - B. Shop Drawings: Concrete reinforcing details and templates for all foundations, bases, supports, inertia blocks, hanger bolts, etc.; support frame details, pipe support details; vibration isolation mountings for equipment and piping including equipment weight, center of gravity and operating speed, location and installation details.
 Include in the vibration isolation equipment submittal drawing the following information based on equipment submittals released for construction: - 1.
 Isolation mounting deflections. - 2.
 Spring diameters, compressed spring heights at rated load and solid spring heights where steel spring isolation mountings are used. - 3.
 Equipment operating speed. - 4.
-Seismic restraint calculations stamped by a Utah State licensed structural or civil engineer, confirming compliance with ASCE 7-05 and the building code. - 5.
+Seismic restraint calculations stamped by a Utah State licensed structural or civil engineer, confirming compliance with ASCE 7-05. - 5.
 Product data and provide calculations to demonstrate compliance with the requirements of regulatory agencies. - 6.
 Note compliance with seismic code regulations and the project specification on the submittals. - 7.
-Number and location of seismic restraints and anchors for each piece of equipment including but not limited to bolted or welded connections between cooling tower and support beams, vertical pipe risers, bolt sizing and embedment depth, and seismic cable strength and diameters. - 8.
-Drawings showing methods of isolation of pipes and ductwork piercing walls and floor slabs. - 9.
-Provide installation instructions, drawings and field supervision to assure proper installation and performance. - 10.
-Certificate of compliance for each component mounting system and anchorage as required by IBC Section 1705.12. - 11.
-Written statement of responsibility as required by IBCSection 1704.4.
+Number and location of seismic restraints and anchors for each piece of equipment including but not limited to vertical pipe risers, bolt sizing and embedment depth, and seismic cable strength and diameters. - 8.
+[Specific details of restraints including anchor bolts for mounting and maximum loading at each location.] - 9.
+[Drawings showing methods of suspension, support guides for piping and suspended equipment.] - 10.
+Drawings showing methods of isolation of pipes piercing walls and floor slabs. - 11.
+Provide installation instructions, drawings and field supervision to assure proper installation and performance. - 12.
+Certificate of compliance for each component mounting system and anchorage as required by [IBC] Section 1708.5. - 13.
+Written statement of responsibility as required by [IBC] Section 1706. - C. Submit close-out letter and report as described in Clauses 1.04I and 3.06A. - D. Submit seismic restraint calculations as described in Clause 2.06A.

-- C. Submit close-out letter and reports as described in Paragraphs 1.04I, 3.06A and 3.06C. - D. Submit seismic restraint calculations as described in Paragraph 2.05A. - 1.06 MANUFACTURER RESPONSIBILITIES - A. Manufacturer of vibration isolation equipment shall have the following responsibilities: - 1.
-Certificate of compliance. - 2.
-Determine vibration isolation and seismic restraint sizes and required locations. - 3.
-Provide piping, ductwork and equipment isolation systems and seismic restraints as scheduled or specified. - 4.
-Guarantee specified isolation system deflection. - 5.
-Provide installation instructions, drawings and field supervision to assure proper installation and performance. - 6.
-Seismic restraints and anchorage shall be designed for the lateral and vertical forces required by the Building Code for the specific project type and site.
-Confirm lateral and vertical forces and site-specific design criteria with the project Structural Engineer.
+1.06 MANUFACTURER RESPONSIBILITIES

+- A. Manufacturer of vibration isolation equipment shall have the following responsibilities: - 1.
+Determine vibration isolation and seismic restraint sizes and required locations. - 2.
+Provide piping and equipment isolation systems and seismic restraints as scheduled or specified. - 3.
+Guarantee specified isolation system deflection. - 4.
+Provide installation instructions, drawings and field supervision to assure proper installation and performance.

+- 5. Seismic restraints and anchorage shall be designed for the lateral and vertical forces required by the Building Code for the specific project type and site.
+Confirm lateral and vertical forces and site-specific design criteria with the project Structural Engineer. - 6.
+Written statement of responsibility for the seismic restraint system as required by [IBC] Section 1706.